Afternoon Tea on Queen Mary 2: What It’s Really Like

 As all the tables were full of people eagerly waiting the waiters had to set up around everyone.
 They did an amazing job and the room looked great.

-Just before 3.30pm, a string trio on the dance floor stuck up as white-jacketed and white-gloved waiters entered the room holding sparkling silver trays with the all-important tea.
+Just before 3.30pm, a string trio on the dance floor struck up as white-jacketed and white-gloved waiters entered the room carrying sparkling silver trays with the all-important tea.
 The theatre of it all gave a real sense of occasion to the proceedings.

 Unlike the afternoon tea you may experience in a hotel where you are often presented with a stand of sandwiches, cakes and scones, here waiters walk around offering them.
 This actually works much better.
 You just take what you can manage, whether that is a little or a lot!
 Hopefully, it helps to reduce some waste too.